chrisclark/blog/content/copy-editing-a-novel-with-chatgpt.md

 3. Total hallucinations.
 This text, for instance, simply doesn't appear in the corresponding chunk:
     - "highway ears as they passed" -> "highway ears as it passed"

-Trying to read through the copy edit suggestions was mentally exhausting.
-All of my energy went to trying to determine whether there was, in fact, a diff between the original text and the suggested correction.
-For instance, which of these are legitimate suggestions and which contain no signal?
+Trying to read through an output riddled with false-positives is mentally exhausting.
+Which of these are legitimate suggestions and which contain no signal?

 - "bulletproof glass partition.
 “You" -> "bulletproof glass partition, "You"
 - "Detective Moorehead, please,” Savvy" -> "Detective Moorehead, please," Savvy"